-At the date of this Report, the copper concentrate that Kamoa Copper intends to sale and export is not listed among the strategic mineral substances.
+At the date of this Report, copper products that Kamoa Copper SA intends to sale and export are not listed among the strategic mineral substances.

-Pursuant notably to Article 276 of the 2002 Mining Code and insofar as Kamoa Copper holds mining rights that were valid when Law No.18/001 entered into force, Kamoa Copper, Kamoa Holding and the owner of the shares of Kamoa Holding consider that Kamoa Copper is entitled to the 10-year stability guarantee covering the tax regime applicable to its mining rights for the royalties payable in relation to the products from these mining rights.
+Pursuant notably to Article 276 of the 2002 Mining Code and insofar as Kamoa Copper SA holds mining rights that were valid when Law No.18/001 entered into force, Kamoa Copper SA, Kamoa Holding and the owner of the shares of Kamoa Holding consider that Kamoa Copper SA is entitled to the 10-year stability guarantee covering the tax regime applicable to its mining rights for the royalties payable in relation to the products from these mining rights.

-Kamoa Copper nevertheless notes the contrary interpretation from DRC administrations on similar issues and the opinion from Kamoa Copper, Kamoa Holding and the owner of the shares in Kamoa Holding is that in the event DRC would impose Kamoa Copper the forced enforcement of the above mentioned more stringent tax rules resulting from Law No.18/001 for products covered by the stability guarantee and within the stabilised period, this would constitute a breach to the stability guarantee to which Kamoa Copper is entitled to.
+Kamoa Copper SA nevertheless notes the contrary interpretation from DRC and its administrations on similar issues and the opinion from Kamoa Copper SA, Kamoa Holding and the owners of the shares in Kamoa Holding is that in the event DRC would impose Kamoa Copper SA the forced enforcement of the above mentioned more stringent tax rules resulting from Law No.18/001 for products covered by the stability guarantee and within the stabilised period, this would constitute a breach to the stability guarantee to which Kamoa Copper SA is entitled to.